Pelvic inflammatory disease

 - Practice safe sex.
 Use condoms every time you have sex, limit your number of partners and ask about a potential partner's sexual history.

-- Talk to your doctor about contraception.
+- Talk to your health care provider about contraception.
 Many forms of contraception do not protect against the development of PID.
 Using barrier methods, such as a condom, helps to reduce your risk.
 Even if you take birth control pills, use a condom every time you have sex with a new partner to protect against STIs.

 - Get tested.
-If you're at risk of an STI, make an appointment with your doctor for testing.
-Set up a regular screening schedule with your doctor if needed.
+If you're at risk of an STI, make an appointment with your provider for testing.
+Set up a regular screening schedule with your provider if needed.
 Early treatment of an STI gives you the best chance of avoiding PID.

 - Request that your partner be tested.
 If you have pelvic inflammatory disease or an STI, advise your partner to be tested and treated.
 This can prevent the spread of STIs and possible recurrence of PID.